-However, the premium price they charged during these seasons may then compensate for the lower profits they may generate on lean seasons like spring or fall.
+However, the premium price they charge during these seasons may compensate for the lower profits they generate on lean seasons like spring or fall.

 Opting for a usage-based billing can support the need for a large capital outlay to provide, maintain, and sustain their services.
 The costs are even more expensive for companies that demand more complicated infrastructures like telecommunications.

 Take, for example, Comcast’s case, whose new data plan has been a subject of controversy.
 Under the new bundle, consumers now pay a fixed rate of $10 plus tax.
-However, they may end up paying up to $100 a month for every 50GB of data they consume.
+However, they may pay up to $100 monthly for every 50GB of data they consume.